 See also: How to Get a Car Loan in 6 Easy Steps

 It’s currently estimated that one in five Americans has an error on their credit report.
 So, that’s roughly 42 million people possibly suffering from a bad credit score who shouldn’t be.

 If you do see an error, don’t delay.
 Begin acting immediately to get it corrected.
 You will want to dispute the error by writing a dispute letter to each credit bureau reporting it.
 If you can, provide any evidence to support your argument.
 Do not email or call.
 It’s best to do it in writing.

 After receiving your letter, the credit bureaus have thirty days to review your case.
 If they don’t do so within this time frame, they must remove the item from your credit report.
-You should also receive an updated copy of your report and score.
+You should also receive an updated copy of your credit reports and FICO credit score.
 By getting negative items removed, it should improve your credit score.

 What is considered good and bad credit?